Bramble shark: Human interactions

 The bramble shark is not known to pose a danger to humans.
 It is caught incidentally by commercial fisheries in bottom trawls and on fishing line, as well as by sport anglers.
 In the eastern Atlantic, this species is processed into fishmeal but has little commercial significance.
+The Bramble Shark's liver oil was found to be rich in squalene, fatty acids, and vitamins A, D, and K actively making it a dietary supplement.
 Its liver oil is highly valued in South Africa as medicine, whereas in India the oil is considered poor and is used to coat canoes to discourage woodboring beetles.
 Historical accounts suggest that bramble shark numbers in the northeastern Atlantic have fallen markedly since the 18th and 19th centuries, such as that it is now extremely rare off northern Europe and in the Mediterranean.
 This decline has been attributed to fishing pressure, to which this species may be highly vulnerable as large, deep-sea sharks generally have slow growth rates and long lifespans.
 Regarding the species as a whole, the International Union for Conservation of Nature (IUCN) assesses it as Endangered.
 In June 2018 the New Zealand Department of Conservation classified the bramble shark as "At Risk – Naturally Uncommon" with the qualifiers "Data Poor" and "Secure Overseas" under the New Zealand Threat Classification System.